openwisp/docker-openwisp/README.md

 ### Workbench setup

-1. Install docker & docker-compose.
+1. Install Docker & Docker Compose v2.
 2. In the root of the repository, run `make develop`, when the containers are ready, you can test them out by going to the domain name of the modules.

 **Notes:**